China's ragtag shale army a long way from revolution

 Some of the bidders teamed up with service companies to prepare for the auction, industry sources said.

-The lure of multi-billion dollar drilling contracts has also prompted other U.S. firms, including Halliburton and Weatherford (WFT.N), to invest in Chinese counterparts.
+The lure of multi-billion dollar drilling contracts has also prompted other U.S. firms, including Halliburton and Weatherford , to invest in Chinese counterparts.

 But concerns over intellectual property protection for technology means U.S. firms could limit initial deals to orders of fracturing fluids and support equipment, and that the winning firms may have to rely on small, local service companies for drilling, industry experts said.